|Get Trip Waypoints from GPS # 1115 Back to Directory Review Date:2019.06.07|

 The folders on the GPS should now be visible to your File manager on your computer.

-- Create a new trip report (or WWF) using the normal form.
+- Create a new trip report using the normal form.
 Just put in a title and the date.
 You don't fill in the waypoints field yet.

 - Save your trip report.
-Now you can look at the trip report page, and see the title of your report, etc. Notice a link beside the title called "Upload Raw Gpx".
+Now you can look at the trip report page, and see the title of your report, etc. Note: This is on the trip report PAGE, not the trip report FORM.
+Notice a link beside the title called "Upload Raw Gpx".

 - Click the "Upload Raw Gpx" link

-Click the upload raw gpx link, which is on the trip PAGE, not the trip input FORM.
-This will bring up a dialog that allows you to browse to the location of your gpx file on your computer.
-This loads the gpx file into a hidden place where the server can retrieve it.
-Notice that after upload you see a link that wasn't there before called "View Raw Gpx".
+Click the upload raw gpx link.
+This will bring up a dialog that allows you to browse to the location of your gpx file.
+This loads the gpx file into Bivouac into a hidden place where the server can retrieve it.
+Notice that after upload you see a link on your trip report called "View Raw Gpx".
+This link only appears on your trip report once you have uploaded a gpx file.

 - Click "View Raw Gpx"

 On the trip report, click "view raw Gpx".
-The link only appears once you have uploaded a raw gpx file.
 This allows you to view the gpx file in GMap.

 - Trace the line